-Same as her previous work, the installation is a compound of layers of her personal and made-up history, with references to art history, internet and virtuality.
-The multimedia setup combining video works with objects and collage-like tapestry follows one thread of the story about Laure's fictitious grandparents; after her grandfather disappearing in a tunnel which he dug for the purpose of an art project, she tries to bring him back with the help of her grandmother.
-The installation is a supposed part of the centre for her grandfather's return, and the performance sort of a charity tea party collecting donations for building it.
-This unlikely course of events originates in the artist's Turner-Prize-winning piece, „Wantee“, with which she started this grand hommage to her made-up grandad, a conceptual artist and a friend of Kurt Schwitters.
+Same as her previous work, the new installation is a compound of layers of her personal and made-up history, with references to art history, internet and virtuality.
+The multimedia setup combining video works with objects and collage-like tapestry follows one thread of the ongoing story about Laure's fictitious grandparents; after her grandfather disappearing in a tunnel which he dug for the purpose of an art project, she tries to bring him back with the help of her grandmother.
+The installation is a supposed part of the centre for her grandfather's return, and the performance mimics a charity tea party collecting donations for building it.
+This unlikely course of events originates in the artist's Turner-Prize-winning piece, „Wantee“, with which she started this grand hommage to her made-up conceptual-artist grandad.

 Laure Prouvost, "behind the lobby doors, the pepper is in the right eye" @ abc - art berlin contemporary 2016